Investigating Retrieval-Augmented Generation Systems on Unanswerable, Uncheatable, Realistic, Multi-hop Queries: Experimental Setup

 We demonstrate the efficacy of our pipeline in creating unanswerable, uncheatable, realistic, and multi-hop RAG queries by comparing against established RAG benchmarks.
 We consider UAEval4RAG \cite{uaeval4rag} and MultiHop-RAG \cite{multihoprag} as leading baselines, as they are the most recent works to perform comprehensive unanswerable and multi-hop RAG evaluation, respectively.

 \textit{Datasets.} Using our pipeline, we first generate CRUMQs over NeuCLIR \cite{neuclir} and TREC RAG 2025 \cite{trecrag}, two popular RAG datasets which each consist of a large document collection with associated user requests.
 We focus on English texts, set $N_e=200$ and $N_c=50$, and use Llama3.3-70B-Instruct \cite{llama3} as the generation and verification model to balance costs and quality.\footnote{As we show in \S\ref{sec:results}, creating effective CRUMQs does depend on proprietary models.} This leads to a total of 3,048 CRUMQs.
-We next use UAEval4RAG to generate baseline out-of-database RAG queries over NeuCLIR and TREC RAG 2025, leading to 7,559 out-of-database queries.
+We next use UAEval4RAG to generate baseline out-of-database RAG queries over the same two datasets, leading to 7,559 out-of-database queries.
 Finally, we utilize the MultiHop-RAG dataset as-is, which consists of 2,556 multi-hop RAG queries and their associated gold contexts.
+Comparative dataset statistics as well as sample CRUMQs are provided in \S\ref{sec:results}.

-\textit{Unanswerability Evaluation.} To verify the unanswerability value of our pipeline, we adopt the same experimental setup as in \cite{uaeval4rag} to benchmark four leading RAG systems on the CRUMQs and UAEval4RAG queries, downsampled to 3,048 examples for fair comparison.
+\textit{Unanswerability Evaluation.} To verify the unanswerability value of our pipeline, we adopt the same experimental setup as in \cite{uaeval4rag} and benchmark the same four leading RAG systems from \cite{uaeval4rag} on the CRUMQs and UAEval4RAG queries, downsampled to 3,048 examples for fair comparison.
 We assume no access to external documents and use LlamaIndex \cite{Liu_LlamaIndex_2022} for RAG system implementation.
-We additionally evaluate the performance of RAG systems that use leading proprietary LLMs Gemini-2.5-Pro \cite{gemini2.5} and GPT-5 for generation, in addition to GPT-4o as in \cite{uaeval4rag}.
+We additionally follow \cite{uaeval4rag} to evaluate RAG system performance when using leading proprietary LLMs Gemini-2.5-Pro \cite{gemini2.5}, GPT-4o, and GPT-5 for generation.

 \textit{Cheatability Evaluation.} To demonstrate the robustness of our queries against reasoning shortcuts, we compare our CRUMQs (downsampled to 2,556 examples) against MultiHop-RAG \cite{multihoprag}.
 Following \cite{dire}, we first obtain LLM predictions for each dataset in the oracle setting on the tasks of answer prediction and paragraph-level support identification.
 We use Llama3.1-8B-Instruct, Llama3.3-70B-Instruct, GPT-4o, and Gemini-2.5-Pro to ensure coverage of diverse model types and sizes.
-We then repeat the same experiment on the DiRe probe \cite{dire} of each dataset, which is a model-agnostic probe to gauge the extent of disconnected reasoning; additional details are in \cite{dire}.
+We then repeat the same experiment on the DiRe probe \cite{dire} of each dataset, which is a dataset transformation designed to measure cheatability by gauging the extent to which correct answers can be achieved via reasoning over disjointed input contexts.
+Comparison of probe to non-probe performance serves as a model-agnostic estimate of cheatability; additional details are in \cite{dire}.

 \textit{Metrics.} For unanswerability evaluation, we adopt the metrics of acceptable ratio, unanswered ratio, and ask-for-clarification ratio from \cite{uaeval4rag}.
 We additionally score accuracy by running LLM judgments of semantic equivalence between target and predicted answers (Gemini-2.0-Flash prompted as in \cite{mdcure}).
 For cheatability evaluation, we compute the average F1 score for each model$\times$dataset$\times$task setting as in \cite{musique,dire}.
 The cheatability of each dataset is then measured as the ratio of F1 scores in the probe vs. non-probe settings, which represents the percentage of model performance attributable to disconnected reasoning.